niallone/midi-ai/readme.md

 ## Overview

 AI Melody Generator is a web application that trains and uses artificial intelligence neural networks to create unique musical melodies.
-The project consists of a React-based frontend, a Flask-based backend API, and a model trainer component.
+The project consists of a Next/React-based frontend, a Quart/Flask-based backend API, and a model trainer component.

 You can try it out at [melodygenerator.fun](https://melodygenerator.fun).